MetaRocq/nested-eliminators/README.md

 # Generating Eliminators for Rocq Inductive Types

 This repository implements a framework for **automatically generating eliminators** (recursion and elimination principles) for inductive types in **Rocq**, with a focus on **nested inductive types**.
-The implementation builds on **MetaCoq** and extends Rocq’s capabilities by addressing guard condition limitations and enabling sparse parametricity.
+The implementation builds on **MetaRocq** and extends Rocq’s capabilities by addressing guard condition limitations and enabling sparse parametricity.

 ## ✨ Key Features